mtoensing/RaspberryPiMinecraftDocker/README.md

 # Minecraft Server 1.19+ on a Raspberry Pi using Docker

 Install a Minecraft Java Server and Watchtower for automatic updates using Docker within seconds.
 Both will start automatically after a reboot.

+In-depth article about the installation (German): https://marc.tv/minecraft-java-raspberry-pi-docker/

 # Quick start